Code-Institute-Submissions/MoMo-says-project2/README.md

 and reopened the highest score is still visible.
 ![Header](.png)

-Feature 7 - index.html > Theme buttons: allows users to interact with the interface design of the webpage by switching diffrent colored themes.
+Feature 7 - index.html > Theme buttons: three separate buttons allows users to interact with the interface design of the webpage by switching between three diffrent colored themes.
 ![Header](.png)